 One of the most damaging ways in which cities and industrial areas pollute coastal and marine waters is the discharge of wastewater and sewage.
 Many coastal cities discharge sewage, industrial effluent and other wastewater directly into their surrounding seas.
 Other sources are runoff from rainfalls and litter that is not systematically collected.
 The impacts of these urban and industrial activities are similar to those from activities falling under the cultivation of living resources.

 Urban uses and Industrial uses

-[RO/BG to provide information based on CORINE landcover]
+[BG to provide information based on CORINE landcover]